-Sh hare the name of the sponsor approved to proctor examination for the credential. ор the space provided, describe how the proposed credential is stackable (i.e. skills learned lead to portunities for continuous or advanced training and education) through at least two (2) of the llowing criteria: i.
-Postsecondary education in the form of advanced standing, accelerated time to completion, and/or credit for prior learning at an institution of higher education; ii.
-Training programs by satisfying prerequisite requirements to obtain a related or advanced recognized credential and/or providing advanced standing, accelerated time to completion, and/or credit for prior learning within an industry recognized training or apprenticeship program; or
+t the Program(s) of Study associated with the proposed credential.
+Sha are the name of the sponsor approved to proctor examination for the credential.
+In t the space provided, describe how the proposed credential is stackable (i.e. skills learned lead to portunities for continuous or advanced training and education) through at least two (2) of the fol lowing criteria: i.
+Postsecondary education in the form of advanced standing, accelerated time to completion and/or credit for prior learning at an institution of higher education; ii. and/or credit for prior learning at an institution of higher education; Training programs by satisfying prerequisite requirements to obtain a related or advanced recognized credential and/or providing advanced standing, accelerated time to completion and/or credit for prior learning within an industry recognized training or apprenticeship program or